 You must work full time in your business, and you must have filed a tax return for the previous tax year.
 Depending on how your business is structured, you must be able to provide a copy of the following from the previous tax year:

 - Sole proprietorship: Schedule C or F (from 1040)

-- Partnership, S corporation, or LLC: Schedule K-1 for the sole partner/member
+- Partnership, S corporation: Schedule K-1 for all partners/members

 - C corporation: most recently filed Virginia Employment Commission’s Employer’s Quarterly Tax Report (VEC) or W-2